-Case study; Christophe Lemaitre ran 9.92s (+2.0) at 100m in French Nationals recently, his best time prior to the race was 9.95s (+1.0).
-It's a huge improvement if you take into account that he is expected to peak during the World champs (in less than 30 days) not during French nationals.
-However did he improve? the inswer is, officially YES.
-However when you take all things into consideration he DIDN'T. Because 9.92s with +1.0 equates to about 9.95s (thus he only maintain!!), and his 9.92s +1.0 would translated to 9.95s if there's +2.0 wind.
+Case study; Christophe Lemaitre ran 9.92s (+2.0) at 100m in French Nationals recently, and his best time prior to the race was 9.95s (+1.0).
+It's a huge improvement when you take into account that he is expected to peak during the World champs (in less than 30 days) not during French nationals.
+But the question is, did he improve? the answer is 'officially YES'.
+However when you take all things into consideration he DIDN'T. Because 9.92s with +2.0 equates to about 10.02s.
+His previous PB (9.95, +1.0) would be around 10.00s, still faster by 0.02s when compared to his performance in French Nationals.
 Other examples;

 ---> Exact time: 9.90s (slower than his PB). #Both achieved at altitude which should include different calculation, but I will discus about "advantage in performances at altitude" in the next time.

 Norjannah Hafiszah (MAS) 11.60s (-1.5) in 2011.
 Will she break the NR 11.50s held by G.Shanti?